 Getting around a different country can be stressful as you try to figure out the best way.
 This is only exacerbated in a country like Italy, where there is so much for you to see and do spread across hundreds of miles.
-To help you figure out the best way to travel around Italy, we’ve come up with this complete guide going over the popular ways to get around Italy.
+To help you figure out the best way to travel around Italy, we’ve developed this complete guide going over the popular ways to get around Italy.

 What is the Best Way to Travel Around Italy?